Dr Siobhan Glavey MB PhD FRCPath

 Patients who need treatment for multiple myeloma have usually developed at least one of what are known as the CRAB criteria; C – high Calcium levels, R – kidney/renal failure, A – Anaemia or B –bone disease.

-Bone disease can cause back pain, which is a common symptom in the general population, and therefore may not be attributed to multiple myeloma initially.
+Bone disease can cause back pain.
+This is a common symptom in the general population.
+Attribution doesn’t initially fall to multiple myeloma.

 New treatments for multiple myeloma have improved survival